ehs5/create-rigg/README.md

 **Create Node.js projects with a Unified Toolchain**

-rigg sets up a Node.js TypeScript project with the same opinionated toolchain as [Vite+](https://github.com/voidzero-dev/vite-plus), just without the web parts.
+rigg sets up a new Node.js TypeScript project with the same opinionated toolchain as [Vite+](https://github.com/voidzero-dev/vite-plus), just without the web parts.
 Use it for backend projects, CLIs, libraries, scripts.
 Whatever you're building.

 ## Create a new project with rigg